DakerHub/merry-go-round/README.md

                 		<a href="javascript:;" class="ctl"></a>
               </div>

-The number of images must be odd.
+The number of the image must be odd.
+But this plugin rely on too much html and css code;